top of page

 Larsen was quick to charge ahead of her opponents throughout Lap 1, finding a one-second gap ahead of pack looking to secure her first podium.

-Whilst the top three were battling for top spot, down the line an early lock up from Rafaela Ferreira saw her find herself in an intense battle with Lisa Billard as they fought for fifth.
-However, a few misjudgements saw a door open for Ella Lloyd, allowing her to pass both drivers and secure fifth position.
+Whilst the top three were battling for top spot, down the line an early lock up from Rafaela Ferreira saw her go wide, finding herself in an intense battle with Lisa Billard as they fought for fifth.
+However, a few misjudgements from the two saw a door open for Ella Lloyd, allowing her to pass both drivers and secure fifth position.

 Lloyd was quick to continue her hunt, challenging Nina Gademan for fourth position, with the McLaren backed championship favourite’s race engineer encouraging her to make a move as she continued to close the gap between the Dutch driver ahead.